HS Clinic is 東新宿クリニック‘s Web page in English.

 Dr. Daisuke Ito is a certified neurologist.
 He takes care of patients with headache, migraine, memory loss or other neurological symptoms.
 He is Professor at Keio University Hospital Memory Clinic.

 Dr. Hiroaki Kondo is Deputy Director of HS Clinic.
-He takes care of participants in clinical trials and oversees the whole processes of trials conducted at HS Clinic.
+He takes care of participants in clinical trials and oversees the whole process of trials conducted at HS Clinic.

 We provide home oxygen therapy for patients with cluster headache.